jsherman999/StreamRank/README.md

-# iRankThee AI
+# iRankThee

-iRankThee AI is a web application that helps users discover and search for movies and TV shows across popular streaming platforms (Netflix, HBO Max, Apple TV+, etc.).
+iRankThee is a web application that helps users discover and search for movies and TV shows across popular streaming platforms (Netflix, HBO Max, Apple TV+, etc.).
 It leverages the **Google Gemini API** (specifically the `gemini-2.5-flash` model with Google Search grounding) to fetch real-time availability and Rotten Tomatoes scores.

 ## Features